Master Minds (1949 film)

-Master Minds is a 1949 comedy film by Monogram Pictures.
+Master Minds is a 1949 American comedy horror film by Monogram Pictures.
 It is the sixteenth film in The Bowery Boys series.

+In the film, a man gains the ability of precognition.
+He uses it perform at a sideshow carnival.
+He is soon kidnapped by a mad scientist who wants to use him in a brain transplantation experiment.
+The man's brain is scheduled to be transferred into the scientist's version of Frankenstein's monster.

 Plot

 Sach has eaten too much candy, which gives him a toothache that allows him to predict the future.
 Slip and Gabe come up with an idea to make money from this and put him in a sideshow carnival.
 A mad scientist sees Sach's photo in the newspaper and reads about his ability.
 He visits the carnival where after seeing Sach in action he decides to kidnap him so he can transfer his brain into the brain of Atlas, a Frankenstein type humanoid creature.

-The boys attempt to rescue Sach, but are captured themselves.
+The boys attempt to rescue Sach but are captured themselves.
 Meanwhile Sach and Atlas have had their brains swapped temporarily and Louie has arrived in the hopes of rescuing all of them.
-He dons a knight's armor and temporarily outwits the scientists, but is eventually captured as well.
+He dons a knight's armor and temporarily outwits the scientists but is eventually captured as well.
 However, the police, who Louie tried to alert earlier, arrive and arrest the scientists.
 Slip then tries to put Sach back on display at the carnival, but Sach says he no longer has a toothache because he swallowed it.